lliendo/Radar/docs/server-configuration.rst

     it will probably inspect the current and previous status of a check to decide if it should notify the affected contacts.

-    Don't panic if you don't want to write a Radar plugin (you don't have to, although you're encouraged to at least understand how a plugin works and how it should be designed).
-In this reposiory you will find a basic plugin that allows you to notify your contacts by email when a check is not returning an OK status.
+    Don't worry if you don't want to write a Radar plugin (you don't have to, although you're encouraged to at least understand how a plugin works and how it should be designed).

 Plugins configuration